Luk446/InverseKinematics_MachineLearning/README.md

 -	Summaries of all models are printed, showing the layer configurations and parameter counts.

 Overall, the notebook automates the process of evaluating multiple trained models, compares the performance metrics, and inspects the architectures

+## Script 3 - Export Eval

+Similar to the second script although now there is additional functionality to export the target and output of the network, and only one model is evaluated